 - How to Support students with severe/multiple disabilities

 The following text is an excerpt from: Center for Parent Information and Resources, (2015).
 Multiple Disabilities.
 Newark, NJ, Author.Retrieved (4.1.19) https://www.parentcenterhub.org/multiple/ public domain

 Having multiple disabilities means that a person has more than one disability.
-What caused the disabilities?
-Often, no one knows.
+Often times, there is no known cause for multiple disabilites.

 With some children, however, the cause is known.
 For example, Sharon’s disabilities were caused by a lack of oxygen at birth.
 Other causes can include: